These recycled DIY decor ideas for your home are easy to do, and turn trash into treasure!

 Find objects that aren’t really functional anymore, but are still beautiful

-When you have something that you find lovely, but can no longer use, but your mind to work.
+When you have something that you find lovely, but can no longer use, put your mind to work.
 Is there any way of transforming that object into something useful again?
 A good example is in our main image (credit: dsgndcr.com).
-Those bottles were easily given a new life with a bit of string and chalk board paint.
+Those bottles were easily given a new life with a bit of string and chalkboard paint.
 They made for beautiful vases, because they were pretty objects to begin with!

 Equip yourself well

 While some of these recycled DIY decor ideas are super easy and require nothing more than a lick of paint, others may need actual tools, like a drill, brackets and screwdriver.
 Make sure you have everything you need before you embark on one of these projects.

 Not sure how to do something?
 YouTube is full of tutorials.
 Check them out!